qligier/jetbrains-plugin-fss/README.md

 ## IG Publisher support

-A new configuration is available to run the IG Publisher on the current project.
-SUSHI is supported through the IG Publisher.
+A new configuration is available to run the _IG Publisher_ on the current project. _SUSHI_ is supported through the _IG Publisher_.

 > **Warning**
 >
-> It's currently the responsibility of the user to download the IG Publisher and update its path in the
+> It's currently the responsibility of the user to download the _IG Publisher_ and update its path in the
-> configuration, and to make SUSHI available in the project if needed.
+> configuration, and to make _SUSHI_ available in the project if needed.

 ## FSH language support